ibois-epfl/augmented-carpentry/docs/hardware/interface.md

 # Interface

 AC is designed as a console app with a [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface).
 This means that it can work with a touch screen (via HDMI) or a laptop.
 The interface is designed to be simple and intuitive.
 The main goal is to provide a quick and familiar way to interact with the system where every touch operations is in reality a click operation.
-This way we can develop our AR software without bodering for dedicated development on more complex [HMDs](https://en.wikipedia.org/wiki/Head-mounted_display) or advanced AR interfaces that would offer more ergonomic value to the cost of an increase complexity during the deployement and a steeper learning curve for the users.
+This way we can develop our AR software without bodering for dedicated development on more complex [HMDs](https://en.wikipedia.org/wiki/Head-mounted_display) or advanced AR interfaces that would offer more ergonomic value to the cost of an increase complexity during the deployment and a steeper learning curve for the users.